 This document represents the ecological impact assessment for the proposed development.
 It builds on previous assessments conducted for the section of Pittwater Road between Carramar Avenue and Bronhill Avenue (City of Ryde 2010; and ELA 2010) and between Rene and High Streets (Cardno 2009) and reports on the ecological values present within the subject site and study area.
+The Arboricultural Report for the upgrade of Pittwater Road between High Street and Epping Road (MacKay, 2011) has also been reviewed as part of this assessment.
 This report assesses the impacts of the proposal on the ecological values in the subject site and study area and considers these in relation to current environmental conservation legislation.